Trinidad and Tobago at the 2008 Summer Olympics: Women's 100 meters hurdles

 Then 21-year-old Penn State University athlete Aleesha Barber was the sole Trinidadian participant in the women's 100 meters hurdles race.
-Her participation in the event marked the first time she participated at any Olympic games.
+Her participation in the event marked the first time she participated at any Olympic Games.
 Barber participated in the August 17 preliminary rounds, where she was placed in the fifth heat.
 She finished the event in 13.01 seconds and placed fourth out of the seven finishing athletes in her heat.
-Yevgeniya Snihur of the Ukraine (13.06 seconds) ranked behind her, while Anastassiya Pilipenko of Kazakhstan (12.99 seconds) ranked ahead of her.
+Yevgeniya Snihur of Ukraine (13.06 seconds) ranked behind her, while Anastassiya Pilipenko of Kazakhstan (12.99 seconds) ranked ahead of her.
 Jamaica's Brigitte Foster-Hylton (12.69 seconds) and the United States' Dawn Harper (12.73 seconds) led Barber's preliminary heat, with Harper eventually winning gold.
 Out of the 40 athletes in the event, Barber ranked 18th.
 She did not advance to later rounds.

 Women's 400 meters hurdles

 Then 24-year-old runner Josanne Lucas, who was born in the largest town on Tobago, was the sole participating Trinidadian athlete in the women's 400 meters hurdles at the Beijing Olympics.
 Lucas' participation in the event marked the first time she participated on the Olympic level.
 The qualification round for Lucas' event was on August 17, during which she was placed in the fourth heat.
 Lucas finished the event in 57.76 seconds.
 This placed her at sixth out of the seven heat athletes, ahead of Spain's Laia Forcadell (58.64 seconds) and behind Sudan's Muna Durka (57.16 seconds).
-The leaders of her heat were Russia's Ekaterina Bikert (55.15 seconds) and Poland's Anna Jesien (55.35 seconds).
+The leaders of her heat were Russia's Ekaterina Bikert (55.15 seconds) and Poland's Anna Jesień (55.35 seconds).
 Out of the 27 competitors during the qualifying round, Lucas ranked 23rd.
 She did not advance to later rounds.